Last updated on 21/10/2024

 ‘Oh bless you,’ one of the women said; they had gathered around him to welcome him back.
 ‘We will all be looking forward to hearing about it and what you got up to.’

 The manager took pity on the poor teenager and sent him home.
 He doubted he would get much work done until he had rested for a day.
 Back in his bed, Michael quickly fell asleep and did not wake up until the next morning.
-His dreams were filled with ancient buildings, crumbling ruins, white-walled houses with slatted shutters and scenes of high mountains and lakes surrounding by pine-covered hills.
+His dreams were filled with ancient buildings, crumbling ruins, white-walled houses with slatted shutters and scenes of high mountains and lakes surrounded by pine-covered hills.

 During the months that followed, the boys wrote to the girls they had met at the resort and Michael had several conversations with Carol on the telephone and they wrote many letters to each other.
 He kept those letters for the rest of his life and would sometimes read them to remember the times he had and the people he met.
 Their contents added a great deal of additional details to his own records from his notebooks.
 Michael enrolled on a course at his local college to learn Italian and took out several books, from the local library, on Roman history.
 As soon as the new brochures from Galaxy Holidays came out, they all went to the travel agents to get copies.
 Although there was some talk, in the letters, of doing it all again – Michael and Richard never did.
 Not Michael, he never went back to Italy, although several of of the others went on their annual packaged holiday to various parts of the world.